-The following is a guide with some of the most relevant questions that tenants could have as the eviction protections lapse.
-We are encouraging everyone to learn about your rights in court, search for legal counsel and apply to rental assistance if it is available.
+The following guide includes some of the most relevant questions that tenants could have as they face an eviction notice.
+We encourage everyone to learn about their rights in court, search for legal counsel, and apply for rental assistance if it is available.

 Note: this page is intended to provide general information and does not constitute legal advice.
 Please consult an attorney barred in your state for advice about a specific legal matter.

-Contact local housing advocates and legal aid organizations in your city or state to learn your rights, seek legal counsel and find the most up to date information.
-More legal aid providers can be found through state bar associations (associations of all attorneys in the state) and NAIP.
-More legal assistance can be found from the American Bar Association and LawHelp.org.
+Contact local housing advocates and legal aid organizations in your city or state to learn your rights, seek legal counsel, and find the most up-to-date information.
+Legal aid providers can be found through state bar associations (associations of all attorneys in the state) and NAIP.
+Legal assistance can be found from the American Bar Association and LawHelp.org.
 Find or post resources in your community on our sister websites Just Shelter and End Poverty in America.

 Apply for rental assistance as quickly as you can.
-If your landlord files to evict you while you are waiting to hear back about your application, be sure to let the court know that you have an application pending.
+If your landlord files to evict you while you are waiting to hear back about your application, be sure to let the court know that you have an application for rental assistance pending.

 If you’ve already lost your home, call 2-1-1 or check our sister sites Just Shelter and End Poverty in America to find shelters, housing providers, and support available in your community.
-In some states, rental assistance programs are allowing funds to be used for relocation, and you could be eligible for other benefits.
-Also, veterans and active duty service members have certain rights in eviction and access to additional legal counsel.
+In some states, there are programs that can help with relocation or security deposits and you could be eligible for other benefits.
+Veterans and active duty service members also have additional benefits when facing an eviction.

-In some specific locations, if someone is evicted, they may be eligible for emergency rental assistance and housing counseling services to help identify and pay the rent in a new home.
+In some specific locations, if someone is evicted, they may be eligible for emergency rental assistance and housing counseling services to help locate, and pay the rent in, a new home.

-After delivering the notice of eviction and waiting a certain period of time, which varies by state, the landlord typically files an eviction case in court and the court serves the renter with a summons for a hearing.
+After delivering the notice of eviction and waiting a certain period of time, the length of which varies by state, the landlord typically files an eviction case in court and the court serves the renter with a summons for a hearing.
 During the hearing, renters can raise defenses to the eviction.
-Defenses vary based on where you live, so it’s important to talk to a legal aid provider to find out what defenses exist in your city.
+Defenses vary based on where you live, so it’s important to talk to a legal aid provider to find out what defenses exist in your location.

 If the judge decides in favor of the landlord, the judge may issue a writ of possession.
 Renters can appeal the decision, leave the property, or wait until the sheriff or other party executes the writ by removing the renters’ possessions out of the unit.

 That depends on where you live.
-In many states landlords are allowed by law to start eviction proceedings once the tenant is late on rent, and they’re not required to accept late or partial payments.
-Landlords might also be able to accept the late payment, but evict you anyway for paying late.
+In many states, landlords are allowed by law to start eviction proceedings once the tenant is late on rent, and they’re not required to accept late or partial payments.
+In other states, landlords might be able to accept the late payment, but can still evict you for paying late.
 On the other hand, in some places, landlords are required to accept a late payment that you make soon after the eviction filing, and withdraw the court case against you.

 An eviction doesn’t directly affect the credit score, but outstanding debts could show up in your credit report, including late rent payments and late fees that are owed.